 The education for your child is based on the 'Early Years Foundation Stage' Framework.
-These are government guidelines that set out the curriculum delivered to each child, from birth until the end of the Reception class.
+These are government guidelines that guide how the curriculum is delivered to each child, from birth until the end of the Reception class.
 The framework is organised into the seven areas of learning.
 Our first priority will be to ensure your child is happy and settled in school.

-For more information about the Early Years Curriculum, Framework and Assessment, can be found on the following Government page:
+More information about the Early Years Curriculum, Framework and Assessment, can be found on the following Government page: